scoutexchange/swaggogen/README.md

 # Code Structure

-This tool operates, at least conceptually, in three phases: parsing, extraction, and generation.
+This tool operates, at least conceptually, in three phases: detection, extraction, and generation.

 During the parsing phase, the code project is scanned for comments blocks.